 Industrial Safety and OSHA 10

-Introduces safety practices in the electronics industry and covers industry OSHA-10 Construction Safety Training.
-Includes handling hazardous materials; safe use of flammable and combustible liquids; types of Personal Protective Equipment; fall protection; crane, ladder and scaffolding safety; safe use of hand and power tools.
+Introduces industrial safety practices and covers industry OSHA-10 Construction Safety Training.
+Includes handling hazardous materials; safe use of flammable and combustible liquids; types of personal protective equipment (PPE); fall protection; crane, ladder and scaffolding safety; safe use of hand and power tools.
 An OSHA 10 card will be earned through the satisfactory, in-class completion of OSHA 10 construction safety and health requirements.

 Upon successful completion of this course, students will be able to: